Elonoir/arduinoOSC/README.md

 # arduinoOSC
-My implementation of setting up OSC based on arduino inputs
+My implementation of setting up OSC based on arduino inputs.
+Based on the firmataExample and OSC examples supplied with Openframeworks